geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 ##### **Chenyu** [[00:03:16](https://www.youtube.com/watch?v=jn3no5UZLmI&t=196)]
 Yes.
-If we do pickle JIT if it only directly wrong from the ExecItem...
+If we do pickle JIT if it only directly wrong from the ExecItem..
 Yeah, I imagine we can save those five minutes, six minutes.

 ##### **Geohot** [[00:03:37](https://www.youtube.com/watch?v=jn3no5UZLmI&t=217)]